Nintendo 3DS Architecture

 Core functionality

-Let’s go back to analysing what’s in the 3DS CPU.
+… That was a quick detour, let’s go back to analysing what’s in the 3DS CPU!

 For this study, we can divide the ARM11 MPCore into two areas: